Project Status

 Next Steps

-Delivery of this project is subject to approvals, funding and a final investment decision.
+Delivery of this project is subject to funding and a final investment decision.

 Access to a public swimming pool has been identified as one of the highest priority social infrastructure needs for the Boyne Island and Tannum Sands community.
 The closest public swimming pool is a minimum 25 minutes’ drive to Gladstone.
 With an unfavourable distance of travel and limited public transport between the urban centres, equitable access to a public swimming pool continues to be an ongoing disadvantage for a community that has a higher composition of families with children, youth, and a projected population growth.